Skip to content

 To get the protection stated on the bottle, sunscreen must be used in sufficient amounts.

-Even waterproof sunscreen doesn’t last all day.
+Even water-resistant sunscreen does not last all day.

 The sun is still your friend